-Minimal grout joints, sleek and sexy look, what’s not to love?
+These large tiles lead to cleaner and more seamless-looking surfaces, and a hidden benefit is that they involve less grout.
+Minimal grout joints and a sleek and sexy look.
+What’s not to love?
 Well, with great size comes great responsibility.